koco19/epi3/Data/Imputed_Data/README.md

 # Data

 Data used for the statistical epidemiological analysis of the prospective Covid-19 cohort study in Munich KoCo19.
+For data protection reasons, the data are not publicly available.

 ## Structure